hoang-tran/hoang-tran.github.io/_drafts/how-to-unit-test-your-realm-database-layer.md

 When we're testing, we may create/update or delete some records from the Realm database.
 We don't want those changes to affect the production database.
 If we let that happens, it would become a disaster.

-What we're gonna do is directing all Realm operations into a test database instead of the real one.
+What we're gonna do is we direct all Realm operations into a test database instead of the real one.
 Realm provides a very convenient way to do exactly just that.

 {% highlight swift %}
 Realm.Configuration.defaultConfiguration.inMemoryIdentifier = "database A"